Counselling with Kirsty

 Loneliness or social isolation

-Perfectionism and fear of failure
+Perfectionism, fear of failure and self-criticism

-My Training & Experience
+My qualifications & experience

 BA (Hons) in Counselling (Waverley Abbey College; Middlesex University)